 Summer Kinard is a Greek Orthodox Christian, the homeschooling mother of autistic children, and author of Christian fiction and Sunday school curricula.
-She shares resources for making faith life accessible to concrete thinkers on her website, Writing Like a Mother.
-She is currently writing the book Of Such is the Kingdom: A Practical Theology of Disability.
-The book is under contract to be published with Ancient Faith Publishing.
+She shares resources for making faith life accessible to concrete thinkers on her website.
+She is currently writing the book Of Such is the Kingdom: A Practical Theology of Disability, which will be out in October 2019.

 If you use this affiliate link to purchase a copy of Everything Tells Us about God, I’ll make a small commission, which helps me pay for this website.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.

 The Logos for My Nonverbal Son: Summer Kinard talks about language and faith as the mother of a nonverbal child in a church where God is revealed to us as Logos, Word.

 Loving an Autistic Child at Church: How can you help an autistic child in your parish grow up to be an autistic adult who is still in the Church?
 Love.